quadshot/opentickets-community/readme.txt

 == Changelog ==

+= 2.2.5.1 - Mar/29/2016 =
+* [tweak] changed default QR Code generator from phpqrcode library to google apis
+* [tweak] added code to help phpqrcode find the wp-config file more easily
+* [tweak] moved DOMPDF cache to uploads dir, since that is more likely writable than the plugin dir

 = 2.2.5 - Mar/23/2016 =
 * [tweak] cleaned up the event repetition interface so that it is more userfriendly now
 * [tweak] moved 'new event date' button to be centered with calendar contents